First War of Scottish Independence: Background

 When King Alexander III (Note: Medieval Gaelic: Alaxandair mac Alaxandair; Modern Gaelic: Alasdair Mac Alasdair) ruled Scotland, the realm saw a period of peace and economic stability.
 On 19 March 1286, however, Alexander died after falling from his horse.
 The only living heir to his throne was Alexander's granddaughter, Margaret, Maid of Norway.
 As she was still a child, the Scottish lords prepared for her ascension by setting up a government of guardians.
 However, Margaret fell ill while sailing to Scotland and died in Orkney on 26 September 1290.
 With Alexander's line now extinct, a new period began known as the Competitors for the Crown of Scotland or the "Great Cause", with several families laying claim to the throne.

 With Scotland threatening to descend into civil war, King Edward I of England was chosen by the Scottish nobility to serve as arbiter in resolving the succession dispute; he agreed to do so only after the claimants recognised him as lord paramount.
-In early November 1292, at a great feudal court held in the castle at Berwick-upon-Tweed, judgement was given in favour of John Balliol having the strongest claim to the throne of Scotland.
+A great feudal court was held in the castle at Berwick-upon-Tweed in early November 1292, at which John Balliol was judged to have the strongest claim to the throne of Scotland, based on the law of succession under primogeniture.
+(Other systems of succession, such as proximity of blood, would have instead favoured Robert the Bruce.)
+The decision to elect Balliol remains widely disputed between historians.

 Edward quickly exploited his new status by interfering with and even overturning the decisions of Balliol and his advisors.
 He humiliated the Scottish king by forcing him to present himself as a common plaintiff before the English court when he protested Edward's actions.
 John's weakness disgusted the Scots, who gave him insulting names such as "Toom Tabard" or "Empty Coat".
 John finally renounced his homage to England in March 1296.

 That same month, Edward invaded Scotland and stormed Berwick-upon-Tweed, sacking the town and directly threatening the Scottish crown.
 In April, an army summoned by John to repel the invasion was overwhelmingly defeated at the Battle of Dunbar in East Lothian.
 By July, John was deposed as king and sent into exile; though he did not formally claim the throne for himself, Edward forced over 1,800 Scottish nobles (many of the rest being prisoners of war at that time) to swear homage, thus making him, in effect, ruler of Scotland.